-There is a growing fascination with sign language among the general public.
-People are signing up for sign language classes in record numbers.
+There is a growing fascination with sign language among the general public and people are signing up for sign language classes in record numbers.
 Popular TV shows prominently feature deaf actors and aspects of deaf culture.
-In spite of this, myths about sign language persist, and many people have misconceptions about it.
+Despite this, myths about sign language persist, and many people have misconceptions about sign.

 Elements of Sign Language

+In the book Signing: How To Speak With Your Hands, author Elaine Costello calls signing a language that is "rich with nuance, emotion, and grace."
 Sign language is the natural language of many deaf people.
-Sign uses various components to express thoughts and ideas such as:
+Manual communication uses various components to express thoughts and ideas such as:

 - head nods or shakes